-These financial statements, including comparatives, have been prepared using accounting policies consistent with IFRS applicable to the preparation of financial statements as issued by the International Accounting Standards Board ("IASB") and are consistent with interpretations by the International Financial Reporting Interpretations Committee ("IFRIC") which were effective as of April 10, 2019, the date the Board of Directors authorized these financial statements for issuance.
+These financial statements, including comparatives, have been prepared using accounting policies consistent with IFRS applicable to the preparation of financial statements as issued by the International Accounting Standards Board ("IASB") and are consistent with interpretations by the International Financial Reporting Interpretations Committee ("IFRIC") which were effective as of April 28, 2020, the date the Board of Directors authorized these financial statements for issuance.

 The preparation of these financial statements required management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements.
 Actual results could differ from these estimates.
+See Note 7 for a description of the Company's significant estimates and judgments.

-NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2018 and 2017 Expressed in Canadian Dollars a.
+NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2019 and 2018 Expressed in Canadian Dollars a.
 Basis of presentation